-- 7. In DMA control register 1 (DC1), make the following selections (see DMA Control Register 1 on page 129): - a.
+- a.
 Enable the DMA channel x by writing to the transfer enable bit, TECx. - Enable or disable DMA channel x to generate CPU interrupts on transfer completion by writing to the CPU interrupt enable bit, IECx. - c.
 Select the DMA bus bandwidth by writing to the bus bandwidth control bits, BB0 and BB1. - To initiate the DMA transfer with software, set the software initiate bit, SWIx, in DMA control register 2 (DC2).
-(See DMA Control Register 2 on page 134.)
+(See DMA Control Register 2 on page 139.)